axibase/atsd/installation/cloudera.md

 ### Configure Kerberos Configuration Information in `krb5.conf` File

-Copy the `/etc/krb5.conf` file from an HBase Master server to the ATSD server at the same location: `/etc/krb5.conf`.
+Copy the `/etc/krb5.conf` file from an HBase Master server to the ATSD server at the same path: `/etc/krb5.conf`.

 ```ls
 [libdefaults]